Orcapt/orca-pip/docs/guides/DEVELOPER_GUIDE.md

 ### Header Forwarding

-Request headers (like `x-tenant`) are automatically forwarded to Lexia API.
+Request headers (like `x-tenant`) are automatically forwarded to Orca API.

 ```python
 # Headers from ChatMessage are automatically extracted and forwarded